Moscow Domodedovo Airport: History

 In 1990s, the airport was privatized and came under the control of the private tourist company (later also an airline) East Line founded by Ural entrepreneurs Anton Bakov and Dmitry Kamenshchik.
 In 1992, their efforts led to the airport obtaining international status (Decree of the Government of the Russian Federation dated 13 July 1992 N 1262-r On the opening of Domodedovo Airport (Moscow) for international flights.
 Bakov left the business in 1994.
-On June 19, 2025 Russia's Federal Property Agency (Rosimushchestvo) has received 100% of shares in DME Holding LLC, the holding company that owns the assets of Domodedovo Airport, changes made in the Unified State Register of Legal Entities.